paulgb/d3class/4-scatterplot.md

 This style of asynchronous programming might be unfamiliar, so I added some log statements.
 Compare the order they appear in the code to the order that they appear in the output.
 Notice that code execution in the outer scope continues *before the data is returned from the server*.

-This is important to note because it means we can't use the fetched data immediately, we can only use it inside the callback.
+This is important to note because it means we can't use the fetched data immediately, **we can only use it inside the callback**.
 In this case, we assign the data to the `iris` global as soon as we get it (`window` represents the global namespace.)

+---

 Let's take the first 3 (`.slice(0, 3)`) values from the data, and pretty-print them (`JSON.stringify()`).

     JSON.stringify(iris.slice(0, 3), null, 2);

 Compare these to the [original .csv file](data/iris.csv).
 See how D3 converted the rows into objects, using the first row of column names as object fields.

+---

 ## Statistics